Bare Metal#

 The next step is to create BareMetalHost

-objects go represent your bare metal machines so Mirantis k0rdent Enterprise can manage them.
-For each bare metal machine, create two objects: a Secret
+objects to represent your bare metal machines so Mirantis k0rdent Enterprise can manage them.

 and a BareMetalHost

-.
 For detailed instructions, see the Metal3 BareMetalHost enrollment guide (just Enrolling

 , not Provisioning